Shapes sponge art hands-on Spring art idea for children with a few simple materials to create a beautiful spring display in your classroom.

 Sometimes we layer the colours on top of each other.
 Sometimes we overlap the colours but used different colours for different parts of the shapes.
 We sponge paint each shape one at a time.

 We cover the entire shape and carefully remove the blue paper.
-We are left with the beautiful results below.
+Finally, we have beautiful results.

 Our spring shapes sponge art turns out unique and bright.
 Great for any display in the classroom or home.